BMC TrueSight Server Automation vs Microsoft Configuration Manager comparison

 BMC TrueSight Server Automation vs. Microsoft Configuration Manager

 BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews.
 BMC TrueSight Server Automation is rated 8.2, while Microsoft Configuration Manager is rated 8.2.
-The top reviewer of BMC TrueSight Server Automation writes "Easy to deploy, automatic patching, and scalable".
-On the other hand, the top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of BMC TrueSight Server Automation writes "Helps to automate and configure the endpoints of servers ".
+On the other hand, the top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 BMC TrueSight Server Automation is most compared with Red Hat Ansible Automation Platform, BigFix, Red Hat Satellite, HashiCorp Terraform and Parallels Mac Management for Microsoft SCCM, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager.
 See our BMC TrueSight Server Automation vs. Microsoft Configuration Manager report.

 See our list of best Configuration Management vendors.